canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

  After the YAML configuration files have been applied, they can be safely deleted.

-Verify the DSS CLI detects the GPU
+Verify DSS detects the GPU
 ----------------------------------

 Initialise the DSS CLI by running: